adobe/balance-text/README.md

 Code is minified using: http://marijnhaverbeke.nl/uglifyjs

-## Limitations
-This code currently only works on text in block-level tags with no inline elements.

 ## Changelog
 * v 1.0.x - Initial Release, bug fix by chrisbank, better break point detection mmcgahan
 * v 1.1.0 - Fix bugs submitted by rodneyrehm, colmjude